Saikuron/technos-web-2020/README.md

 * Code quality
   *place your comments*
 * Design, UX
   *We decided to keep a simple yet elegant design, based on a primary blue color and a secondary red color.
-We used a lot of icons in order to keep a friendly application. *
+We used a lot of icons in order to keep a friendly application*
 * Git and DevOps
   *place your comments*